wanghewen/synthea_query/README.md

 psql -U your_super_user_name -d synthea -f create_user.sql
 ```

-4. Create a query:
+4. Create a query using table joins and where clause:

 ```bash
 psql -U your_super_user_name -d synthea -f create_query.sql
 ```

-Inside the SQL files there are explanations for each query.
+Inside the SQL files there are explanations and optimizations of the query.

 # Task 2